 This information showcases the fact that water security is a major concern, i.e. that there are problems with “the capacity of a population to safeguard sustainable access to adequate quantities of acceptable quality water.”
 (UN-Water)

 Many organizations are addressing these problems.
 The Security & Sustainability Guide Subject Index currently lists 80 of them.
-Some of the leading organizations that deal with water management and accessibility are described below.
+Some leading organizations that deal with water management and accessibility are described below.

 Global Water Partnership (1994; Stockholm)